 - With the data source selected in the data sources page, select Advanced > Run Script.

-When enabled, the monitor maintains a table with the run history of the last 10 runs for all data sources.
+When enabled, the monitor will maintain a table with the run history of the last 10 runs.
 This includes the start and end times for the runs, the ending state information values, and the exit codes.
-This command is only available when there is no active run for the data source.
+This command is only available when there is no active run.

 To see the Run History